“Happiness is a habit” is what I read somewhere and upon contemplating it for some time I realized how true that was!

 We yearn for happiness: through people, through our loved one, through our job and the list is endless.
-As a dermatologist I have seen people yearn for happiness through the appearance of their skin!!!
+As a dermatologist, I have seen people yearn for happiness through the appearance of their skin.

 Here are a few things that you could do to take care of your skin during the festive season:

-Tip: Use a sunscreen 30 minutes before sun exposure and if you are out doing your Diwali shopping then reapply the sunscreen every 3 hours.
+Tip: Use sunscreen 30 minutes before sun exposure and if you are out doing your Diwali shopping then reapply the sunscreen every 3 hours.
 Buy mini bottles and make your own mini pack to ensure that your sunscreen stays with you all day long!!

 3. Do not constantly wash your face!
 If you have dry skin, excessive washing will only rid your skin of the Natural Moisturising Factor (NMF) making your skin look dry and dull.
-If you have oily skin, washing would make your oil glands (sebaceous glands) go into an overdrive and produce more oil!
+If you have oily skin, washing would make your oil glands (sebaceous glands) go into overdrive and produce more oil!

-4. Drink at least 2 to 3 litres of water.
+4. Drink at least 2 to 3 liters of water.
 The basic functioning of each small cell of your body needs water.
 If you end up getting dehydrated then the skin starts to look lustreless.
 But the common complaint all patients with drinking water is that they end up using the loo more often!

 Tip: Here I want to advise that eating mint leaves or tulsi leaves is one very effective way in intracellular assimilation of water.
-Simply put, the water is ‘utilised by the cells' and not filtered by your kidneys!
+Simply put, the water is ‘utilized by the cells' and not filtered by your kidneys!

 5. Exercise 45 minutes every day!
 The glow that you see after you have exercised is unparalleled to any treatment or cream.
-A cardiovascular exercise helps improve the circulation not only your skin but to all the vital organs of the body… and I deeply believe that a healthy body will always have a glowing skin.
+A cardiovascular exercise helps improve the circulation not only to your skin but to all the vital organs of the body… and I deeply believe that a healthy body will always have glowing skin.